-This document provides Product Category Rules (PCR) for the assessment of the environmental performance of Detergents and washing preparations and the declaration of this performance by an EPD.
-The product category corresponds to UN CPC 35322:
+This document provides Product Category Rules (PCR) for the assessment of the environmental performance of Nonwovens for clothing, protective clothing and upholstery (for different purposes other than building and agricultural materials) and the declaration of this performance by an EPD.
+The product category corresponds to a subset of UN CPC 27922 Nonwovens.